ruotianluo/ruotianluo.github.io/_posts/2017-01-20-rl-image-captioning.markdown

 Some implementation details:

 They are using show attend tell model.
 The vision feature is the output of the last convolutional layer of resnet-101.
-They didn't crop or rescale the image, but input the original image, and then use spatial adaptive average pooling to resize it to 14*14*2048.
+They didn't crop or rescale the image, but input the original image, and then use spatial adaptive average pooling to resize it to 14x14x2048.
 (I omit the non-attention model in that paper.)

 They also tried different metric as reweard.
 However, only optimizing on CIDER can gain improvements on all the other metrics compared to cross-entropy loss, which implicitly proves CIDER is better than other metrics.

 ---

 The second paper is quite similar to seqGAN.
-This paper defines Q, which is the expected reward of choosing $w_t$ given the previously generated t-1 words and the image.
+This paper defines Q, which is the expected reward of choosing $$w_t$$ given the previously generated t-1 words and the image.

 $$Q_\theta(w_{1:t-1}, w_t) = \mathbb{E}_{w_{t+1:T}}[R(w_{1:t-1}, w_t, w_{t+1:T})]$$